-This section summarizes the contribution limits specified by the Treasury Regulations and the Code.
-Several tests must be performed to make sure the deposits to your Plan account do not exceed these limits, which are periodically adjusted for inflation, usually annually.
+This section summarizes the contribution limits specified by the Treasury Regulations and the Internal Revenue Code.
+There are several tests that must be performed to make sure the deposits to your Plan account do not exceed these limits.
+These limits are periodically adjusted for inflation, usually on an annual basis.